Ten Unique Places to Stay in Australia

 An Eco Lodge with a Castaway vibe, Dirk Hartog Island Eco Lodge is a rustic retreat where guests can escape, discover and explore.
 Sitting just off the coast of Denham and part of the Shark Bay World Heritage area, this ‘conservation ark’ is teeming with dugongs, loggerhead turtles and sea birds The six guest rooms and private villa blend simple elegance with luxury and comfort, offering stunning ocean views.

 Looking for more unique accommodation within Australia to include in your travels or want more info on the above?
-Download and search the Crooked Compass Travel App for inspiration.
+Contact our team.

 - Animal Encounters

 - Cultural Immersion